borg286/sevtech/README.md

 ### Simple Storage

 This mod allows you to connect the core storage block to your existing storage chest layout, as well as a tablet for remote access.
-This tablet comes in 2 flavors, a 64 block(?) radius, and an advanced one for multi-dimensional access.
+The tablet comes in 2 flavors, a 64 block radius, and an advanced one for multi-dimensional access.
 At this point in your progression the advanced tablet is not that expensive.
+The Large Storage Crate mentioned earlier will also connect to this network for easy mass storage.
+Combine this ability with the advanced tablet for all the storage you'd ever need and the ability to craft anything with your items anywhere in the game.

 ### Refined Storage